Fine Wood Furniture Care

 - Moisten the cloth just enough to make dust adhere to it

 - The cloth should not be so damp that it wets the wood.

 - If you can see any trace of water on the wood after you wipe, your cloth is too damp.

 - Wipe off dust using gentle, oval motions along the grain of the wood.

 - Turn or fold the dust cloth as soon as dirt is visible on any section.

 - Lift, don't slide, lamps and objects to dust under and around them.

-- Do be sure to use the same type of polish consistently.
+- Be sure to use the same type of polish consistently.

 - Your furniture finish may appear cloudy or streaky if oil-based and wax-based polishes are interchanged.